-- In-depth knowledge and extensive experience in their specialist field: Almost certainly more than you or your employees have, unless you happen to specialise in the same niche.
+- In-depth knowledge and extensive experience in their specialist field: Almost certainly more than you or your employees have unless you happen to specialize in the same niche.

-- Their ability to complete specialised tasks correctly and efficiently.
+- Their ability to complete specialized tasks correctly and efficiently.

 - The ability to use their skills to solve problems occurring in the course of their assigned tasks.